typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/README.md

 ### File output and content organization

 - **`--outputFileStrategy`**<br>
   Determines how output files are generated.
-Allowed values `modules` or `members`.
+Allowed values `modules` (all symbols hoisted to a single modules file) or `members` (each symbol exported to a seperate file).
 Default value `members`.
 - **`--entryDocument`**<br>
   The file name of the entry document.
 Default value `README.md`.
 - **`--includeFileNumberPrefixes`**<br>
   Prefixes generated files and folders with number prefixes.
 This is useful for auto sidebar generation.
 Defaults to `false`.
 - **`--excludeGroups`**<br>
-  By default members are grouped by kind (eg Classes, Functions).
-This options excludes such grouping so all members are rendered and sorted at the same level.
+  By default members are grouped by kind (eg Classes, Functions etc).
+This option excludes such groupings so all members are rendered and sorted at the same level.
 Defaults to `false`.

 Please see [File output and content organization](./docs/file-output-options.md) for further documentation.